 - After cooking, you can either use kitchen shears to remove the meat from the shell or split the tails to expose the lobster meat.
 Enhance the flavor by serving with a delectable lemon butter sauce.
 Hosting a tailgate?
 Discover our tips for a successful Lobster Tailgate.

-How Long to Boil Lobster Tails
+How Long to Boil Lobster Tails?

 Tips for Boiling Lobster Tails